-The East Norwalk Association Library serves the community -- now known as East Norwalk, Connecticut -- ZIP CODE 06855 -- which was developed on land originally purchased by Roger Ludlow and early settlers from local native Americans.
+The East Norwalk Association Library, founded by the East Norwalk Improvement Association, has been serving its community since 1915 in East Norwalk, Connecticut 06855.
+The building was developed on land originally purchased by Roger Ludlow and other early settlers from local native Americans.

 The Library maintains a collection of books, DVDs and periodicals of general interest to our community.